Skip to main content

 Each judge evaluation is one additional LLM call.
 A few ways to keep costs reasonable:

 • Use sample rates for high-volume agents.
-10-20% gives statistically meaningful quality signals without evaluating every run.
+Choose a rate that gives you useful coverage without evaluating every run.

 • Keep criteria focused.
 Five specific criteria beat twenty vague ones.
-Fewer criteria means shorter judge prompts and lower token usage.
+Fewer criteria also mean shorter prompts and lower token usage.

 • Use filters to exclude noise.
 Don't evaluate test runs, internal debugging, or low-value traffic.